Modelling the Effects of Hearing Loss on Neural Coding in the Auditory Midbrain with Variational Conditioning: Introduction

-Drawing on conditional and `attribute-based' generative models \cite{lample2017fader,ivanovvariational, kawai2020attributes,zong2025learning}, we propose a complete model of healthy and impaired neural coding in the auditory midbrain parametrised by a small set of parameters $\psi$ which are directly learned from data and which represent a low dimensional encoding of the full spectrum of hearing loss.
-We show that the model learns to accurately simulate neural coding in a wide variety of hearing impaired and normal hearing brains without explicit assumptions as to the effects of hearing loss.
-We demonstrate that the space of conditioning parameters learned by the model is smooth and contains within it a latent description which can be used to accurately predict the neural activity of animals on which it was not trained.
+Drawing on conditional and `attribute-based' generative models \cite{kawai2020attributes,NEURIPS2023_fe51de4e,kapoor2024latent,azabou2023unified}, we propose a complete model of healthy and impaired neural coding in the auditory midbrain parametrised by a small set of parameters $\psi$ which are directly learned from data and which represent a low dimensional encoding of the full spectrum of hearing loss.
+We show that the model learns to simulate neural coding in a wide variety of hearing impaired and normal hearing brains with accuracy comparable to current state of the art model ICNet \cite{drakopoulos2025modelling}, without explicit assumptions as to the effects of hearing loss.
+We demonstrate that the space of conditioning parameters learned by the model is smooth and that the conditioning parameters can be optimised independently of the rest of the model weights to predict neural activity in animals on which it was not trained.
 This constitutes the first model of the auditory midbrain which can simulate both healthy and impaired neural activity across a wide spectrum of hearing loss.